Lead Mosque, Shkodër: Damage

 During the 1900s, the mosque was damaged and the lead that covered the cupolas was gradually stolen.
 In 1916, the remaining lead was removed by the Austrian army during the Austrian rule in Albania.

 In 1920, Xhelal Bushati, a descendant of Mehmed Bushati, reconstructed the mosque's minaret.
 The minaret was subsequently destroyed in 1967.
 The same year, the mosque was closed, like the other religious institutions, after the anti-religious communist leader Enver Hoxha declared Albania an atheist state.
 Unlike many mosques that were destroyed during this time, the Lead Mosque survived, probably because it was designated as a Cultural Monument in 1948.

 On 16 November 1990, the Lead Mosque preceded other mosques in Albania to reopen when religion was again allowed in the country.
 The very first religious rally was held in this mosque by Hafiz Sabri Koçi, after 23 years of state atheism.

 Architecture

 The Lead Mosque was completed in the Ottoman style, unlike most other mosques in Albania which follow Arab architecture.
 The mosque closely mirrors the Classical Ottoman style of Istanbul, Turkey, pioneered by architect Mimar Sinan during the 16th century.

 The mosque is built with hewn stones of almost the same size, that created a construction symmetry.
 Stones were brought from the nearby village of Gur i Zi by people who aligned to each other over kilometers passing the stones to reach the construction point.

 Restoration

 Flood damage in rainy seasons resulted in damage to the Lead Mosque over time.
 The mosque was repaired numerous times: including in 1863, 1920 and 1963.
-During 2021, the Albanian and Turkish governments completed the mosque's restoration.
+Beginning from 2021, the Albanian and Turkish governments completed the mosque's restoration.